07ahu/protein_nucleic_acid_binding/README.md

 conda install scikit-learn
 conda install openpyxl
 ```
+If there are any left that you need to download search up how to conda install that package and you'll type in conda install ____

 # Next time you want to run the code, don't do this all over, just run this:
 ```bash